YesideO/SMS-Spam-Filter/README.md

 # SMS-Spam-Filter
-This is an ongoing project where I built a Spam Filter with the Naive Bayes algorithm
+This is an ongoing project.
+In this project, I built a Spam Filter using the Naive Bayes algorithm.